 As with employer sponsorship, there are significant differences between groups of workers in the proportion that participate in a retirement plan.
 For most characteristics used to classify workers, these differences are primarily driven not by the employee's decision to participate in a plan if one was offered, but by his or her employer's decision to offer a plan.
-For example, the percentage of workers participating in a plan ranged from 14 percent for workers at firms with fewer than 10 employees to 56 percent for workers at firms with 1,000 or more employees (right panel, Figure 2).
+For example, the percentage of workers participating in a plan ranged from 13 percent for workers at firms with fewer than 10 employees to 57 percent for workers at firms with 1,000 or more employees (Figure 3, right panel).
 However, this pattern primarily is driven by differences in sponsorship rates.
-Of those working for a firm that sponsored a plan, participation rates averaged 80 percent and varied little by firm size, ranging from 78 percent to 82 percent (middle panel, Figure 2).
+Of those working for a firm that sponsored a plan, participation rates averaged 79 percent and varied little by firm size, ranging from 77 percent to 80 percent (Figure 3, middle panel).

 Note: Survey respondents are asked whether any worker at their employer is eligible to participate in a retirement plan.
 The first panel plots the percentage of employees answering affirmatively.
 Survey respondents who say their employer offers a plan are then asked if they participate in the plan.
-The second panel plots the percentage of individuals whose employer sponsors a plan and who answers the second question affirmatively.
-The third panel reports all respondents who participate in a plan as a percentage of all workers, including those who said that their employer does not sponsor a plan.
+The second panel plots the percentage of individuals whose employer sponsors a plan and who answer the second question affirmatively.
+The third panel reports the percentage of all respondents who participate in a plan, including those who said that their employer does not sponsor a plan.